top of page

 The noun 'decorum' is rooted in the Latin word 'decor,' which means 'beauty,' 'grace,' or 'propriety.'
 In Latin, 'decorum' referred to the quality of being proper, fitting, or graceful.
 Over time, the term evolved to describe correct or proper behavior that shows respect and good manners in a particular social setting or situation.
 In English, 'decorum' was adopted in the 16th century, retaining its sense of appropriateness and propriety in behavior.
 The etymology of 'decorum' underscores its historical connection to the concept of behaving in a manner that is both fitting and graceful, emphasizing the importance of adhering to social conventions and showing respect in various contexts.

-Find the meaning of decorum
+Find the correct meaning of the noun decorum:

 Try Again!